What's Going On With AMD And Nvidia Shares - NVIDIA (NASDAQ:NVDA), Advanced Micro Devices (NASDAQ:AMD)

-Advanced Micro Devices, Inc. AMD and NVIDIA Corporation NVDA shares are trading higher by 4.59% to $66.27 and 3.51% to $125.65, respectively, Monday afternoon.
-Shares of semiconductor and chip companies at large are trading higher as stocks rebound following recent weakness.
+Advanced Micro Devices, Inc. AMD and NVIDIA Corporation NVDA are trading higher by 3.66% to $68.53 and 5.40% to $131.88 Tuesday afternoon.
+Shares of several companies in the tech sector are trading higher as stocks continue to rebound following recent weakness.
 A drop in treasury yields has also helped lift the sector in today's session.

+Ongoing Fed policy tightening and inflation concerns have otherwise weighed on the sector and consumer spending outlook.

 Equities fell in September due to concerns over inflation, contractionary Federal Reserve policy and a potential recession.
 An economic slowdown could negatively impact discretionary spending.